GeoffCox/sterling-svelte/src/routes/(app)/theme/+page.md

 ## Layers

-Layers can be used to distinguish areas of the UI.
+Layers can visually separate areas or groups of components.

 <Swatch
 backgroundColor="--stsv-Layer__background-color--1"